Throughout your studies you will have access to a wide range of leading-edge HPC platforms and technologies.

 The MSc programmes follow the University’s academic calendar

-The MSc programmes are also available part-time, over 3 years.
+The on-campus MSc programmes are also available part-time, over 3 years.
 Part-time students select courses from the same timetable as full-time students, but have two years to complete the 120 credits of taught courses and a third year to complete the dissertation.

 Flexibility is key for our part-time MSc programmes.
 Most part-time students take 30 credits worth of courses in each semester (instead of the 60 credits taken by full-time students), but there is some flexibility.
 For example, you may prefer to take more courses in semesters 1 and 2 in the first year, if this fits better with your availability.